newhouseb/serialcommander/README.md

 pip install git+https://github.com/newhouseb/serialcommander
 ```

-To test that everything without, there's an included playground that can be run with no hardware that explores the example above (on Windows with WSL, Linux or MacOS only):
+To test that everything without, there's an included playground that can be run with no hardware that explores the example above (on WSL on Windows, Linux or MacOS only):

 ```
 python -m serialcommander.playground